Jump to page content

 Overview

-K1371 was designed for 66 kV, but no lines presently operate at that voltage.
-Some lines have been uprated to 132 kV, perhaps possible due to what seems to be very generous clearances in the tower design (albeit smaller than those of regular 132 kV towers).
+K1373 was designed for 66 kV, but no lines presently operate at that voltage.
+Most lines have been uprated to 132 kV, perhaps possible due to what seems to be very generous clearances in the tower design (albeit smaller than those of regular 132 kV towers).
 The design of the K4611 DC-type tower for Willoughby–Queniborough was amended with outriggers for 132 kV operation but in reality this line is only strung for 33 kV; the outriggers can however be seen on other 132 kV lines.
+The remaining lines have been de-rated to 33 or 11 kV.

 Designation Circuits Roles